 This was one of the observations of James Collins and Jerry Porras in their seminal book Built To Last.
 The authors, in distilling the key elements which distinguish great companies from good ones, found that one of the biggest factors was a core ideology.
 This includes a set of values and a sense of purpose which guide and inspire staff over a long period of time.

 Contributing to a more sustainable society is one such core ideology that can provide a sense of purpose to an organisation.
-The oft-quoted sustainability legend Ray Anderson stated in Confessions of a Radical Industrialist, that “a strong environmental ethic has no equal for attracting and motivating good people, galvanising them around a shared higher purpose, and giving them a powerful reason to join and stay”.
+The oft-quoted sustainability legend Ray Anderson stated that “a strong environmental ethic has no equal for attracting and motivating good people, galvanising them around a shared higher purpose, and giving them a powerful reason to join and stay”.

 There is also a growing body of research which demonstrates that employees in organisations with a commitment to sustainability are happier and more productive.